qwertystop/qwertystop.github.io/_drafts/dd-platformers.md

 metric was similar across all or almost all of the games in any given series.

-One notable standout here was a correlation with the **2D/3D divide**, which acted almost like a subseries: Games in the same series most often had differences in metrics when one game was 2D and the other was 3D.
+One notable standout here was a correlation with the **2D/3D divide**, which seems almost like a subseries: Games in the same series most often had differences in metrics when one game was 2D and the other was 3D.
 This is a somewhat interesting design choice; 2D and 3D games are capable of presenting similar experiences, but developers of platformers seem not to want to go in